I’m willing to bet that you have one of or all these 3 challenges with your current Used Auto Dealer Insurance Program:

-The next used car dealer category that we see only purchases the mandatory coverage from their lender (like Nextgear).
+The next used car dealer category only purchases the mandatory coverage from their lender (like Nextgear).

 After 20 years in the industry, Mike Ramos, president and founder of Your Car Dealer Bond LLC has even more insight to offer about this subject matter…

-Then there are other dealers who go without insurance altogether because you’re not mandated to have insurance in California to keep your car dealer license and because they don’t use a lender at all.
+And then there are dealers who go without insurance altogether because they’re not mandated to have insurance in California to keep their car dealer license and because they don’t use a lender at all.

-Whichever category you fall into, we can help because we have helped thousands of other dealers just like you craft just the right insurance policy to stay within budget and provide them with peace of mind!
+Whichever category you fall into, we can help you, as we have helped thousands of dealers just like you craft just the right insurance policy to stay within budget and provide peace of mind!

 If you are a newly-licensed auto dealer (i.e. dealers in business less than 36 months), expect a surcharge.
 Generally, a resume or experience questionnaire substantiating your level of experience is how an insurance company might gauge how much that surcharge should be.
 In addition to industry experience, the insurance companies ask how much capital has been invested and other info that would typically be contained in a business plan.